lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_011_optional_opaque_type_aliases/README.md

 - So it seems we need to tackle quite a few compilation errors...
 Let's get started.

-> Tip: In general, try to fix all of the compilation errors of this form
+> Tip: In general, try to fix all the compilation errors of this form
 >      `value {name} is not a member of ...` before tackling the other types
 >      of error like `Found: ...
 Required: ...`